varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	have been sent to the client may get freed early, depending on the storage engine used.

-	This variable has no effect if do_esi is true or when the response body is empty.
+	This variable has no effect if beresp.do_esi is true or when the response body is empty.

 beresp.do_gzip